lfiack/ENSEA_2A_FPGA_Public/mineure/3-tp/fpga_tp_english.md

 ### Connecting the Board

-Before connecting the board, remove any SD card present in its slot, at the back of the board.

 To operate, the board must be powered.
 The current supplied by the USB port is not sufficient; you need to add an external power supply.

 The board is programmed via the USB port named `USB BLASTER II`.
 It is located on the same side as the power connector and the HDMI port.
 The board **cannot be programmed** via the other USB ports.